riyuzenn/microphone/docs/README.md

 - Let's suppose that the software is properly installed.
 Make sure to use CABLE Output `(VB-Audio Virtual Cable)` as your input device.
 And done, enjoy!

+## Why Serum Microphone?

+Serum Microphone is actively developed and it is a versatile program.
+The software is unique.
+I havent seen any software like this and it's good for those who doesnt have microphone.

 ## Found any bug/issues?
 > Still having an issue?
 Join our [discord server](https://discord.gg/e4ygDyK6rg)